nvisionative/nvQuickTheme/.github/ISSUE_TEMPLATE/help-and-other-questions.md

 ---
-name: Help and other questions
+name: Help and Other Questions
 about: Ask for help or others questions re. using the solution

 ---